-- WARNING: Engine should be running only when belt guard is secured in place. - A. Raise the hood and remove the retaining clip of the rear pin and remove the pin. - B. Pull the guard out of the center retaining bolt. - C. Remove the guard.
+- WARNING: Belt guard should always be in place when engine is running. - A. Raise the hood and remove the retaining clip of the rear pin and remove the pin. - B. Pull the guard out of the center retaining bolt. - C. Remove the guard.